 Hi, I'm Andrew Pilloud.
 I am a Washington native, and I've lived in Seattle since 2011.
 I am actively involved in grassroots politics, fighting for individual liberty, citizen's rights, and fiscal responsibility in all levels of government.
 I am employed at a local tech startup, Igneous Systems.
 In 2013, I ran for Seattle port commissioner.
-In 2016, I'm running for state house.
+In 2016, I ran for state house.

 Earlier today I filed as a Republican candidate for State Representative running against Joe Fitzgibbon in the 34th District.

 People are being shot in the streets of Burien.
 West Seattle might as well be an island due to the crippling traffic.
 Our public education system is unconstitutionally underfunded.
 Yet all our representatives seem to be able to do is debate who should be allowed in the women's bathroom.
 We need new priorities in Olympia.

 Does your vote really matter anymore or has our election system degraded to the illusion of choice?
 In my opinion, State and Federal elections have been an illusion for years, but this election is one of the first times its been really noticeable to the public.
 The problem is twofold.
 First, the public believes only a major party candidate can win so most vote for who they perceive to be the lesser of the two evils.
 Second, the major parties are private so the public has no right to participate in their nominating process.

 Initiative 594 is here!
 Regardless of your opinion on the Initiative, it becomes law December 4th.
 Don't fool yourself: the state legislature can't repeal it and the courts are unlikely to block its implementation.
 This law is effectively guaranteed to be here for at least the next two years regardless of what you think about it.
 So for you gun owners out there: It will soon be a crime to let someone so much as touch your gun without a background check.